zhuowei/commercialization-public/test/wpt/creating-a-regions-of-interest-file.md

 -   *FieldValueRelationship* (optional).
 Use **IsEqual** to specify that the event must contain the payload value.
 Use **DoesNotContain** to specify that the event must not contain the payload value.
 If this attribute is not specified, the default value is **IsEqual**.

-**Note**
+> [!NOTE]
-Payload fields are case-sensitive, and the XML definition must fully match the payload value.
+> Payload fields are case-sensitive, and the XML definition must fully match the payload value.
 For example, if a payload field has a value of `00000`, the region definition must also specify `00000` as the payload value.